DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/33. hermes-client/_index.md

 ### hermes-client.datamodel.data-type-name.attrsmapping {#hermes-client.datamodel.data-type-name.attrsmapping}

-Mandatory subsection to set up attribute's mapping. *CLIENT* attributes as keys, *REMOTE* attributes (identified as *HERMES* attributes on hermes-server) as values.
+Mandatory subsection to set up attribute mapping. *CLIENT* attributes as keys, *REMOTE* attributes (identified as *HERMES* attributes on hermes-server) as values.

 A Jinja template could be set as value.
-If you do so, the value outside the templates will be used as raw string, and not as remote attribute's name.
+If you do so, the value outside the templates will be used as raw string, and not as remote attribute name.

 Jinja vars available are :